Video Game: Mickey Mousecapade

-- Cultural Translation: Capcom changed most of the items and enemies in the American version (see Dolled-Up Installment below).
+- Cultural Translation: Capcom changed most of the items and enemies in the American version.

 - Bears Are Bad News: The bear enemies in the Woods level (the Fall and Winter sections), in the American release only.
 They take away a large chunk of your health bar and can easily and instantly kill you if your health is low enough.